 Track by track analysis:

 3 – ヒル・イナ・BABY

 “Hiru Ina BABY” perfectly captured the late 90’s high-tension vibe and pacing, reminiscing of what T.M.Revolution was known for back in the day (i.e Hot Limit).

 The simple dance-pop sound, characteristic of that period, mixed playful piano melodies, catchy hooks, simple pulsing synth work and bass beats with funky guitar riffs, creating an addictive and easy-listening sound that would cater to almost anyone.
 Well, this song is no different.
 Everything about it is catchy, the progression is exciting and the instrumentalization, although dated, sounds incredibly fresh.

 On the vocal end, Sasa showed that he can handle his own pretty well.
-He brought to the table and fit perfectly with the song’s playful vibe and delivered an unexpectedly good performance.
-Unique entry in the bi-color series.
+He brought it to the table and fit perfectly with the song’s playful vibe and delivered an unexpectedly good performance.
+A unique entry in the bi-color series.

 4 – Rose Gambler

 To wrap up this release, we have “Rose Gambler“, another unique duet song in the bi-color series.
 Just like the previous tune, this song is high-tension and made for the dancefloor.